metamn/mr-ui/src/basics/Colors/ColorSpaces.md

 --black: rgb(0, 0, 0);
 --white: rgb(255, 255, 255);
 ```
-The RGB color properties are:

-- Red: the percentage of red in a color, expressed in `%` or [0..255] where 255=100%
-- Green: the percentage of green in a color
-- Blue: the percentage of a blue in a color
-- Opacity: how opaque the color is, in percentage

 HSL is a more advanced color model based on RGB, used by artists to have a more intuitive framework to think in colors.

 In HSL a color has again three main properties, and a fourth property for transparency:

 ```CSS

 ```